 Financial Ratios Comparison

-The following table summarizes key financial ratios for Exelon Corporation (EXC) and NuScale Power Corporation (SMR) for the most recent fiscal year, providing insights into their financial health and operational efficiency.
+The table below presents a side-by-side comparison of key financial ratios for Exelon Corporation and NuScale Power Corporation based on their most recent fiscal year data (2024).

 |---|---|---|